isabelc/Comment-Notifier-No-Spammers/README.md

 Lightweight Subscribe To Comments
 =================================

-Simply lets visitors subcribe to comments to get an email notification of new comments.
+Lets visitors subcribe to comments to get an email notification of new comments.
 Migrates from 'Subscribe To Comments Reloaded' and 'Comment Notifier.'

 Get [the plugin](https://wordpress.org/plugins/comment-notifier-no-spammers/).